Media and Entertainment Collection 2024 | Autodesk

-Shape 3D characters and scenes with a toolset that makes modelling feel more like creative expression than pressing buttons.
+Shape 3D characters and scenes with a toolset that makes modeling feel more like creative expression than pressing buttons.

 Bring believable characters to life with engaging rigging and animation tools and strong on-set motion capture capabilities.

-Expand your ability to render captivating animations with five Arnold licences in the collection.
+Expand your ability to render captivating animations with 5 Arnold licenses in the collection.

 Image courtesy of Ecem Okumus